penguinboots/mimikyus-day-off/README.md

 ### Full Playthrough (Spoilers!)

-Although we encourage you to take a play for yourself, you can see a video of the full playthrough [here](https://www.youtube.com/watch?v=5-yLM4PeajA)!
+Although we encourage you to take a play for yourself, you can see a video of the full playthrough [here](https://www.youtube.com/watch?v=5-yLM4PeajA)! (no music, sorry 😢)

 ## The Process